 Our buddies offer help because they want to give something back.
 They are not trained counsellors or medical experts and they should not advise you on your treatment or medical situation.
 But they do understand what you’re going through.
 They can help you learn more about lymphoma and allay some of your fears.

 If you think this could help you, we’ll try to connect you with a buddy.
 Once we’ve matched you with a buddy, you can get in touch with them when you are ready.
-Your buddy won’t necessarily live near you and they won’t expect to meet you face-to-face, but you will be able to talk over the phone or email.
+Your buddy won’t necessarily live near you, but you will be able to talk over the phone or email.
 They won’t usually contact you to see how you’re getting on – it’s up to you to contact them when you need to.

 We take up references and give our buddies training, so you can feel confident they’ll support you in the best way they can.
 We’ll also check with you to make sure the buddy service is working for you.